l0mak/SayThanksAddon/README.md

 # SayThanksAddon
 SayThanks Addon for WoW.
 Just sending Thanks messages for some spells.
+Actually i just added more spells to it and fixed new BfA combat log issue.

 credits to author of